ARCHER2-HPC/archer2-website/_posts/2022-06-01-newsletter.md

 For more information on reservations, including how to request them through SAFE, see the ARCHER2 User Guide:

-## Changes to default versions of CASTEP, ONETEP and VASP 6: Wed 15 June 2022
+## Changes to default versions of CASTEP, ONETEP and VASP 6

-We will be updating the default versions of CASTEP, ONETEP and VASP 6 on ARCHER2 to more recent versions:
+On Wednesday 15th June, we will be updating the default versions of CASTEP, ONETEP and VASP 6 on ARCHER2 to more recent versions:

 * CASTEP: new default will be 21.1.1 (current default is 20.1.1)
 * ONETEP: new default will be 6.1.9.0-CCE-LibSci (current default is 6.1.3.7)